 Do you ever feel like you’re carrying the weight of the world on your shoulders?
 In my case, it came in the form of a purse.
-I bought this cute, sassy little bag and before I knew it, I had stashed inside, a pair of socks, a kid’s iPad, extra snacks, 3 home repair receipts and a Big Bag of Change.
+I bought this cute, sassy little bag and before I knew it, I had stashed inside, $13 in change.

-The very thing that was holding me down, weighing on my shoulders and hurting my back was a bag of change; $13 in quarters to be exact.
+The very thing holding me down, weighing on my shoulders was a bag of change.

 As I cleaned out my purse, it hit me, of all the junk I’m throwing out, receipts, a mismatched shoe, the one thing I truly needed to keep – was the BAG OF CHANGE.
-Not the endless quarters, dimes and nickels, but a BAG OF CHANGE.
+Not the endless quarters, dimes and nickels, but a BAG OF CHANGE, the unscheduled, impromptu, not sure what will happen next, change.

 What an Epiphany.